 I have always found glass blowing to be a fascinating type of art.
 Basically, you are manipulating glass with fire to melt it into a shape you want it to be in, and doing something like that is just impressive.
 I didn’t ever think I would do glass blowing myself, but on a recent trip to Half Moon Bay, I got connected with Half Moon Bay Art Glass to take one of the classes offered by the owner Doug.
-It was a ton of fun, and I really enjoyed myself, here is all of the information so you can do it as well, plus a coupon code for a discount.
+It was a ton of fun, and I enjoyed myself, here is all of the information so you can do it as well.

 I enjoyed being able to watch him go through the process first as it made doing it a little less intense when I did it myself.
 After about 15 minutes of watching Doug, the process was complete, and the pumpkin was sitting in the oven to bake overnight and harden up.